 • To make the soup slightly creamier, I like to take my immersion tool and blend a little bit of the soup at the very end.
 Not much....just a little.
 Or you could carefully take a cup of the soup and run it through your blender until smooth and pour it back into your pot and give it a stir.

-• Serve and enjoy!
+• Serve with whatever you're serving with and enjoy!

-Calories: 100kcal, Carbohydrates: 11g, Protein: 2g, Fat: 0.3g, Saturated Fat: 0.1g, Polyunsaturated Fat: 0.1g, Monounsaturated Fat: 0.03g, Sodium: 868mg, Potassium: 197mg, Fiber: 2g, Sugar: 5g, Vitamin A: 5027IU, Vitamin C: 4mg, Calcium: 31mg, Iron: 1mg
+Serving: 8oz, Calories: 100kcal, Carbohydrates: 11g, Protein: 2g, Fat: 0.3g, Saturated Fat: 0.1g, Polyunsaturated Fat: 0.1g, Monounsaturated Fat: 0.03g, Sodium: 868mg, Potassium: 197mg, Fiber: 2g, Sugar: 5g, Vitamin A: 5027IU, Vitamin C: 4mg, Calcium: 31mg, Iron: 1mg